shehand/String-Matching/README.md

 Complexity - If the character is not present at all, then it may result in a shift by m (length of pattern).
 Therefore, the bad character heuristic takes O(n/m) time in the best case.

-> - Rabin - Carp Algorithm
+> - Rabin - Karp Algorithm